 Note: You must have the Password to download audio files to the MVP.
-Non-FAA certified MVP's are shipped with a Password of "00100", and certified units are shipped with a password of "00200".
+Non-FAA certified MVP's are shipped with a Password of "0100."

 Note: You may want to download and test one file before you install possibly many trashed files into the MVP.